flytbase/apidoc/source/includes/navigation/position_setpoint.md

     success | bool | true if action successful

 ### ROS endpoint:
 Navigation APIs in FlytOS are derived from / wrapped around the core navigation services in ROS.
 Onboard service clients in rospy / roscpp can call these APIs.
-Take a look at roscpp and rospy api definition for message structure.
+Take a look at roscpp and rospy API definition for message structure.

 * Type: Ros Service</br>
 * Name: /\<namespace\>/navigation/position_set</br>
-* Service Type: core_api/PositionSet
+* Service Type: core_API/PositionSet

-### RESTFul endpoint:
+### RESTful endpoint:
-FlytOS hosts a RESTFul server which listens on port 80.
-RESTFul APIs can be called from remote platform of your choice.
+FlytOS hosts a RESTful server which listens on port 80.
+RESTful APIs can be called from remote platform of your choice.

 * URL: ``POST http://<ip>/ros/<namespace>/navigation/position_set``
 * JSON Request: